kmlingaudhaya/Mars-Task-2/README.md

 And later using nested for loop, I iterate over each element and determine if the brightness level is more than my chosen level or not.
 If it is more, I change the pixal color to black, else change the pixal color to white.
 <hr>

+## CLONING REPOSITORIES

+    git clone <paste the url of the required repository>